Transforming Learning Spaces: The Evolution of Classroom Centres in 2026

 - Drawing/Painting Station: With various art supplies and paper.

-- Collage/Construction Center: Offering recycled materials, glue, and scissors.
+- Collage/Construction Centre: Offering recycled materials, glue, and scissors.

-- Blocks/Building Center: Encouraging spatial reasoning and design.
+- Blocks/Building Centre: Encouraging spatial reasoning and design.

-As technology becomes more integrated, these centers are increasingly common.
+As technology becomes more integrated, these centres are increasingly common.
 They might include:

 - Computer Station: For educational games, research, or typing practice.